What is scheduled personal property?

 - Accidental physical damage coverage

-- $0 deductible for scheduled personal property claim (unless chosen by the policyholder)
+- $0 deductible for scheduled personal property claim (unless the policyholder chooses a higher deductible)

 Had you just lost or misplaced your engagement ring, you would not have had coverage under a homeowners policy.
-But since if it was scheduled, you would be able to recoup the cost without paying a deductible.
-Scheduled personal property is covered under an open perils basis, which means it is covered unless it is specifically excluded in the policy documents.
-Personal property under a homeowners insurance policy is claimable under a named perils policy, which names risks included and excludes coverage for anything not listed.
+But if it was scheduled, you may be able to recoup the cost without paying a deductible.
+Scheduled personal property is also generally covered under an open perils basis, which means all loss types are covered unless they are specifically excluded in the policy documents.

 Types of valuables covered by scheduled personal property